jbouguet/EufyVideos/PERSON_RECOGNITION_SYSTEM.md

 ### System Status

 ✅ **CLEANUP COMPLETED**: All obsolete and redundant files have been removed from the codebase for a clean, production-ready system.

-The remaining files represent the core functionality needed for the complete person recognition pipeline.
+⚠️ **INTEGRATION NOTE**: Person recognition functionality is currently being integrated into the unified `TagProcessor` system.
+The configuration supports person recognition parameters in `TaggerConfig`, but the actual person recognition processing is handled separately using the individual components listed above.

+**Current Integration Status**:
+- ✅ Person recognition components are functional independently
+- ✅ Configuration is integrated into `TaggerConfig`
+- ⏳ Person recognition processing integration into `TagProcessor` is planned for future updates
+- ✅ Manual workflow (clustering → labeling → training → auto-labeling) is fully operational

 ---